 - A guesthouse on a floating island.
 While the lodgings on these floating islands are basic, the hospitality is abundant.
 Many families who live on the Uros island have a cottage or two on their islands specifically for hosting tourists.
 In many, you’ll find solar powered phone chargers and modern composting toilets.

-💡 Hint: If you struggle with altitude or even think you might, be sure to make a travel medicine appointment before your trip.
-Your doctor can prescribe an inexpensive and safe medication that will prevent the effects of altitude sickness.
+🕯️🕯️🕯️ 💡 Hint: If you struggle with altitude or even think you might, be sure to talk to your doctor before your trip.
+Prevention is easy, effective, and affordable.

 Discover Lima’s Treasures